What Are the Different Levels of PPE?

 What is Level A PPE?

-If you’ve ever seen a movie where the protagonists, faced with an unknown threat, dress in full-body protective gear, safe from whatever dangerous elements are in the air or the environment.
 While Level B is the minimum for unknown respiratory dangers, Level A is the minimum for chemical and respiratory dangers.
-This level offers the maximum amount of protection.
-The hazmat suit, known as Vinyl Technology’s own Defensive Protection Ensemble is a Level A PPE garment.
+This PPE level offers the maximum amount of protection.
+The hazmat suit, known as Vinyl Technology’s own Defensive Protection Ensemble, is a Level A PPE garment.

 All four levels of PPE can be created using industrial sewing methods.
+Knowing the right PPE level for your needs is essential for ensuring safety and compliance.
 If you’d like to know more, get in touch with us today.